Some useful items to helps your family holiday run smoothly!

 - Baby wipes

 - Sterilising bags (if you need them)

-As discussed in our last post, getting kids to sleep on holiday is not always an easy task.
-Over on Facebook, Jane suggested taking your own travel cot mattress (roll it up, or fold it if you can) to provide a little more comfort at night.
+Getting kids to sleep on holiday is not always an easy task.
+On Facebook, Jane suggested taking your own travel cot mattress (roll it up or fold it if you can) to provide a little more comfort at night.
 Often the cots that are provided on holiday aren't all that great, so this is a fantastic tip.
 Other sleep essentials include:

 - A night light

-- A white noise app (or similar) for your phone or tablet to assist at bedtime
+- A white noise app for your phone or tablet to assist at bedtime

 - Favourite comforter or blanket

-While the little one is out and about, make sure you keep them protected from the sun!
+While your little one is out and about, make sure you keep them protected from the sun.
 The essentials you need: